madisonisfan/mealplanner-RN-2022/README.md

 ## Technology
-- React Native: The framework used for the app.
-Used many of their components such as Text and View.
+- React Native: This is the framework used for the app.
+I used many of their components, such as Text and View.
-- Expo: used to scaffold out the project, install packages, run and test the app.
+- Expo: used to scaffold the project, install packages, and run and test the app.
 - Redux: the app's state management system
-- React Navigation: Used for navigating through entire app.
-Used to create a bottom tab navigator, stacks, and navigators.
+- React Navigation: Used for navigating through the entire app.
+I used it to create a bottom tab navigator and stacks and navigators.
-- react-native-dropdown-picker: Wherever a drop down picker is needed, this package is used
+- react-native-dropdown-picker: Wherever a drop-down picker is needed, this package is used
 - @gorhom/bottom-sheet : Used to create bottom sheet modals.
-This was used in the recipe form to enter ingredients and directions
+It is in the recipe form to enter ingredients and directions
-- @rneui/base and @rneui/themed : Used many components from this Cross Platform React Native UI toolkit
+- @rneui/base and @rneui/themed : Used many components from this Cross Platform React Native UI toolkit such as Icon and Card
 - react-native-gesture-handler : Used the ScrollView component for two of the screens
 - Font Awesome: Using many of their icons.
-Occasionaly implement using thier Font Awesome 5 component, but also using Icon from react native elements UI toolkit
+Occasionally implemented using their Font Awesome 5 component, but also using Icon from react native elements UI toolkit

 ## Installation and Usage